-But more importantly for hikers, Santa Barbara and surrounding areas feature some amazing trails to explore.
+But more importantly, hiking trails in Santa Barbara and surrounding areas feature some amazing vistas for hikers to explore.
 You’ll find everything from easy, flat paths through manicured gardens to difficult climbs that reach towering heights over the Pacific.
 Scenic views are everywhere, and at the end of the day, you can enjoy some of the best dining and finest wines in the country.

 With so many hikes to choose from, we decided to head straight to the experts: we asked, you answered!
-We polled @visitsantabarbara Instagram followers, and here are 11 resoundingly popular treks that highlight the best of what Santa Barbara has to offer, listed by voter ranking:
+We polled @visitsantabarbara Instagram followers, and here are 11 resoundingly popular Santa Barbara hiking trails that highlight the best of what Santa Barbara has to offer, listed by voter ranking.

 If you’re looking for a moderate hike that ends with a refreshing splash, Seven Falls is right up your alley.
 Pack those hiking boots and head to Tunnel Road, a paved road that will lead you straight to the trailhead, of which many well-known hikes have in common.
-Turn right once the asphalt ends and slosh your way up the path, but don’t forget to pack your swim suit!
-The pools make for a great photo-op, and the 2.5 mile roundtrip hike will leave you with a sense of accomplishment (and just a bit of sweat).
+Turn left once the asphalt ends and slosh your way up the path, but don’t forget to pack your swimsuit!
+The pools make for a great photo-op, and the 2.5-mile roundtrip hike will leave you with a sense of accomplishment (and just a bit of sweat).

 LA CUMBRE PEAK